Revendell/Algorithm-based-C-prime-plus/README.md

 # Algorithm based C++
- This is a repository about commom algrithm based on C++.
+This is a repository about data structures and algrithm analysis in C++.